 An independent Institute of Marine and Antarctic Studies (IMAS) broad scale environmental monitoring program report found that our farms in the Huon are having “no significant or adverse environmental effects (on) the water quality or sediments” – Colin Buxton, IMAS Director.
 You can read this report in full here.

-In addition, Huon is a partner and active participant of the D’Entrecasteaux Channel Project.
-The Collaboration’s primary focus is on ensuring the ongoing health of the waterway.
+In addition, Huon is a partner and active participant of the D’Entrecasteaux Huon Collaboration.
+Led by NRM South, the Collaboration’s primary focus is on ensuring the ongoing health of the waterway.